What is MET?

 Much is being studied about MET alterations.
 All patients with lung cancer should talk to their doctors about clinical trials.

-Work with your doctor to discuss your goals nd options each time you have to make a treatment decision.
+Work with your doctor to discuss your goals and treatment options each time you have to make a treatment decision.
 The three big questions to ask are:

 Where can I get support?